-A few weeks ago Jenny and I were lying in bed watching an episode of Channel Five’s ‘Locked Up Abroad’.
+A few weeks ago I was lying in bed watching an episode of Channel Five’s ‘Locked Up Abroad’.
 The episode featured the story of Sarah Jackson and Simon Burke.
 In early 2007, Sarah, having got herself in debt with a threatening and abusive drug dealer had agreed to go to Peru and smuggle cocaine back with her in exchange for clearing her debts.
 She invited her friend Simon on the holiday to unwittingly provide an air of legitimacy for her trip.
 Simon was unaware of the real reason for the trip.

 Towards the end of the trip, Sarah excused herself from Simon and returned to the hotel room where she took delivery of the cocaine and hid it inside her suitcase.
 At the airport she sent Simon to the information desk to enquire about his luggage which had gone missing on the flight over there while she checked in.
 Sarah checked in ok but was stopped because of a suspicious passport.
 When her bag was searched the police found the cocaine.
 Simon, unaware of this, returned from the info desk to find her and was taken by the police into a room where he saw Sarah and the cocaine.
 Simon’s shyness and stumbling speech convinced the police that he was involved despite Sarah’s protestations that he was innocent.
 The police footage taken during the search and shortly after the arrest shown in the show demonstrate just how dumbfounded and terrified Simon was.
 Nevertheless Sarah and Simon were jailed for 18 days together before being separated and sent to different prisons.
 Simon was sent to a violent, nightmarish men’s prison while Sarah was sent to a women’s prison which had much in common with a busy day care centre.